Swelshin/SwelCoin/README.md

 ### Transaction
 This is the transaction structure

-**Transaction Validation System**: The Transactions is signed by the emisor, this is centralized net
+**Transaction Validation System**: The Transactions is signed by the emisor, this is a centralized net

 ```mermaid